 8 Things to Eat in Rome this Easter

-In Rome, Easter Sunday usually kicks off with an abundant breakfast of salami, cheese, and eggs before moving on to a large lunch, usually roast lamb, and finishing up with a slice of colomba, the traditional Easter cake.
+In Rome, Easter Sunday begins with a hearty breakfast of salami, cheese, and eggs, followed by a grand lunch, often featuring roast lamb, and ending with a slice of colomba, the traditional Easter cake.

 Abbacchio